 Plan-Do-Study-Act and W. Edwards Deming

-Once upon a time, in the 1930s, American engineer and statistician Walter Shewhart developed Plan-Do-Study-Act (PDSA) at Bell Labs.
-Also known as the ‘Shewhart Cycle’ or PDCA (Plan Do Check Act), the system was designed to honestly test organizational changes to see if they deliver improvement.
+In the 1930s, American engineer and statistician Walter Shewhart was at Bell Labs.
+There he worked on Plan-Do-Study-Act (PDSA), also known as the ‘Shewhart Cycle’ or PDCA (Plan Do Check Act).
+It was a system designed to honestly test organizational changes to see if they deliver improvement.

-In PDSA, you first ‘Plan’ what you need to do, analyzing the core problem you need to solve, the best solution for fixing the problem, and the resources required to fix it.
+In a PDSA or PDCA cycle, you first ‘Plan’ what you need to do.
+Analyze the core problem you need to solve.
+The best solution for fixing the problem.
+And the resources required to fix it.

 When the dust has settled, you ‘Study’ your plan to see if it worked, identify what aspects could have performed better, and what tweaks could be made.

-For the last 50+ years, it’s been adopted by clinical laboratories as standard procedure for testing quality control.
+For the last 50+ years, it’s been adopted by clinical laboratories as a standard procedure for testing quality control.

-In Deming’s view, it was always better to focus on running a better system, rather than trying to push down costs by “being cheap.”
-In the long-term, you would make exponentially more money and get a bigger market share.
+In Deming’s view, it was always better to focus on running a better system.
+Rather than trying to push down costs by “being cheap.”
+In the long-term, you would make much more money and get a bigger market share.

 ‘Common’ causes of variation take place within the existing system.
 These are everyday events, small and hard to see in detail without getting deeply involved in business processes.

 The United States had a vested geopolitical interest in Japan’s speedy economic recovery.
 To that end, they dispatched brainy, visionary business and academic figures to the country to get it back on track.

 Deming was probably the most important of the bunch.
-So much so that in 1960, Japan’s Prime Minister Nobusuke Kishi awarded Deming a top honor, the Order of the Sacred Treasure, Second Class.
-Japan even has a prize named after him.
+So much so that in 1960, Japan’s Prime Minister Nobusuke Kishi awarded Deming a top honor.
+The Order of the Sacred Treasure, Second Class.

-The Japanese Economic Miracle was thus secretly aided and abetted by an American economist.
+The Japanese Economic Miracle was thus greatly aided and abetted by an American economist.
 Given free rein to try new ideas outside the controlled milieu of postwar-USA, he delivered a smart way forward.
 Japanese managers worked with his ideas and spun them into the ethos known as kaizen.

 The country’s GDP grew year-on-year at a great pace in the immediate postwar decades, and so did the quality of exports.
-By the 1970s the Japanese economy was really taking off, and by the 1980s Japan was a preeminent global economic power with the world's second largest GDP.
+By the 1970s the Japanese economy was really taking off.
+And by the 1980s Japan was a preeminent global economic power with the world's second largest GDP.

 Taiichi Ohno’s Toyota Production System

-TPS, also known as “just-in-time” manufacturing, is a system for reducing waste and maximizing efficiencies through continuous improvement.
-It is also identified as a major example of Lean business strategy.
+TPS is also known as “just-in-time” manufacturing.
+It's a system for reducing waste and maximizing efficiencies through continuous improvement.
+In other words, a textbook kaizen system.

-Some of the postwar equipment their plants used had been written-off, taken from the junk heap and returned to work through a combination of technical ingenuity and sheer necessity.
+Some of the postwar equipment their plants used had been written-off.
+It was taken from the junk heap and returned to service.
+Through a combination of technical ingenuity and sheer necessity.